ura14h/PlayOPC/README.md

 ## Features

 * Switching on the camera via Bluetooth
+* Displaying real-time preview image by the camera
 * Taking a picture with using the camera
 * Recording a video with using the camera
 * Displaying various states of the camera